uwplse/pumpkin-pi/README.md

+**The documentation for PUMPKIN Pi is out of date in the sound branch, since the build system and file locations have changed.
+Do not merge this without updating the docs!**

 **Coming here from the latest PLDI 2021 draft?
 The documentation below is meant for users and is a bit out of date.
 The PLDI 2021 draft code guide can be found [here](./GUIDE.md).**

 This is PUMPKIN Pi (formerly DEVOID), a plugin for automatic discovery of and lifting across equivalences between types in Coq.